 Now Smack that "Enter" Button and boom!!!!!

-Congratulations....if you followed these steps right you should be logged into your Dolphin Admin Panel using your new password.
+Congratulations....if you followed these steps right you should be logged in with your new password.

 Now don't forget it!
 Write it down!
 Keep it in a safe place!!